supasuge/supasuge.com/README.md

 chmod u+x script.sh
 ```

-!!! warning
-    Be careful with `chmod 777` - it grants full access to everyone!
+> Be careful with `chmod 777` - it grants full access to everyone!

-## Summary

-Understanding permissions is crucial for Linux security...

 ## Troubleshooting